 Dr. Robinson is director of the Division of Cardiovascular and Thoracic Surgery at the Moffitt Cancer Center.
 He is most known for his expertise in aggressive surgeries for this disease.
 Robinson is the author or co-author of more than 150 medical publications.
 He also is involved in three clinical lung cancer and mesothelioma research programs.

 Dr. Gharagozloo joined Florida Hospital Celebration Health in 2015.
-His vast experience in robotic surgery will help the hospital improve its treatment of pleural mesothelioma patients.
+His vast experience in robotic surgery has helped the hospital improve its treatment of pleural mesothelioma patients.
 In fact, Gharagozloo was the first doctor to use robotic surgery to perform an extrapleural pneumonectomy on a mesothelioma patient.

 Before arriving at Celebration, Gharagozloo worked at the Arizona Cancer Center in Tucson.
 He also served as the director of the Washington Institute of Thoracic Cardiovascular Surgery.